Duckietown-QuackMan/state_controller/README.md

 - `x_sec_navigating`

 The node is listening on the `game_state` channel for the current game state.
+The game state is published by the GameMasterConnector as string and can be one of the following values
+- `IDLE`: The game is not running, waiting for bots to join.
+- `RUNNING`: The game is running, bots can send status updates, QuackMan can send the current score.
+- `GAME_OVER`: QuackMan has been caught by a bot.
+- `GAME_WON`: QuackMan has collected all checkpoints and won the game.

 The node will send out boolean flag commands on these channels
 - `lane_following`, if set to true the lane following node should start driving
-- `x_sec_go`, if set set to true the x-sec navigation should start navigating through the cross section
+- `x_sec_go`, if set to true the x-sec navigation should start navigating through the cross-section
 - `game_over`, if set to true the QuackMan was detected and the game is over

 To run the test cases execute `python -m unittest discover tests` at the project root.

 ### GameMasterConnector
 This node is responsible for the communication with the game master.
-It is reusable for the Ghostbots and the QuackMan, by starting it with the appropriate launch file.
+It is reusable for the GhostBots and the QuackMan by starting it with the appropriate launch file.
 - `game_master_connector_quackmann.launch`
 - `game_master_connector_ghostbot.launch`

-How communication with the game master works, is documented [here](https://github.com/Duckietown-QuackMan/game_master).
+How communication with the game master works is documented [here](https://github.com/Duckietown-QuackMan/game_master).

 This node will publish the game state as string on the topic `game_state`.
 The node listens on these channels